Donkey Kong: Side-scrolling games

-3D games
+3D platformers

-Donkey Kong 64 blends Country elements with adventure gameplay that emphasizes collecting items to proceed, reminiscent of Super Mario 64 (1996) and Banjo-Kazooie.
+Donkey Kong 64 blends Country elements with adventure gameplay that emphasizes collecting items to proceed, reminiscent of Super Mario 64 (1996) and Banjo-Kazooie, as well as third-person shooting.
 The player explores worlds and solves puzzles tailored to the unique abilities of the five playable characters (Donkey Kong, Diddy, Chunky, Tiny, and Lanky).
 Donkey Kong Bananza similarly focuses on exploration and collecting items in open worlds, with many journalists comparing it to Nintendo EPD's previous game, Super Mario Odyssey.
 Bananza is distinguished by its destructible environments: Donkey Kong can smash almost every surface, destroy terrain, and rip pieces of the environment from the ground or walls.

-Other games

-The Donkey Kong Land trilogy condenses the SNES Country gameplay for the Game Boy, with different level design that accounts for the system's low-quality display.
-Jungle Beats score attack emphasis challenges players to complete levels with as many points as possible.
+Spin-offs

 DK: King of Swing and DK: Jungle Climber feature settings and elements from the Country games, but require players to use the shoulder buttons to grab and climb pegboards to reach the end of a level.

-Diddy Kong Racing and Donkey Kong Barrel Blast are kart racing games that play similarly to the Mario Kart series, though Diddy Kong Racing features an adventure mode with boss fights and Barrel Blast has the player shake the Wii Remote and Nunchuk alternatively to accelerate.
+Diddy Kong Racing and Donkey Kong Barrel Blast are kart racing games that play similarly to the Mario Kart series, though Diddy Kong Racing features an adventure mode with boss fights, and Barrel Blast has the player shake the Wii Remote and Nunchuk alternatively to accelerate.
 The Donkey Konga trilogy was developed by the Taiko no Tatsujin developers and features the same gameplay: they are rhythm games in which the player must hit scrolling notes to the beat of the music with accurate timing, with stylized notes corresponding to different buttons.
 Players build combos by hitting two or more notes; the combo ends when they miss a beat.